 At Manston, behaviour is calm, respectful and embedded within a supportive and inclusive culture.
 We are now looking for someone who can build on this strong foundation and continue the momentum.

-We are seeking a skilled and passionate Behaviour and Inclusion Officer to support pupils across school with engagement, relationships and emotional regulation, ensuring every child feels safe, valued and successful.
+We are seeking a skilled and passionate Behaviour and Inclusion Officer to support pupils across school with engagement, relationships and emotional regulation, ensuring every pupil feels safe, valued and successful.

 You will play a leading role in celebrating and reinforcing positive behaviour each day, while further embedding our whole-school approach to the Zones of Regulation.